-While most homes are paid off over 25–30 years, the upfront costs are nonetheless considerable.
+While home loans are increasing, the upfront costs are still nonetheless considerable.

 The size of the grant, who's eligible for it, and how it's administered varies from state to state.
 It's also subject to regular changes.